wp-plugins/wp-gallery-custom-links/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.4.0 =
+* By popular demand, added an option to remove or keep Lightbox and other OnClick events ("remove" by default).
+* Added support for the "preserve_click_events" gallery shortcode attribute to set all custom-linked images in a gallery to "preserve" its OnClick events.

 = 1.3.0 =
 * Added support for the "ignore_gallery_link_urls" gallery shortcode attribute to